sleeplessval/remux/README.md

 ```

-If you're working in a git repository, the `attach`, `has`, and `new` commands
+If you're working in a git repository, the `attach`, `detach`, `has`, and `new`
-can be used without a session title, and the repository directory name will be
+commands can be used without a session title, and the repository directory name
-used instead.
+will be used instead.

 ## Dependencies